Toward Neuronal Implementations of Delayed Optimal Control: Problem setup

-An example of the open-loop input response of the linearized muscle system is shown in Figure \ref{fig:ol_sims}.
+The input response of this system is shown in Fig. \ref{fig:ol_sims}.

-In animals, both sensing and actuation are subject to neuronal conduction delay.
-For instance, on a human, a sensory signal from a muscle on the foot must travel from the foot to the spine, and an actuation signal must travel from the spine back to the foot.
+In animals, sensing and actuation are subject to neuronal conduction delays.
+For humans, a sensory signal from a muscle on the foot must travel from the foot to the spine, and an actuation signal must travel from the spine back to the foot.
 Typical values are on the order of 10 ms each way \cite{More2018}.
-Even for animals much smaller than humans (e.g. fruit flies), conduction values are still comparable \cite{Tuthill2016} --- though neural signals have a shorter distance to travel in smaller animals, they typically travel on smaller and therefore slower nerves and axons.
-To include delay in our formulation, we can write our controller as:
+Smaller animals (e.g., fruit flies) have similar delay magnitudes \cite{Tuthill2016} --- though neural signals have a shorter distance to travel in smaller animals, they travel on smaller and therefore slower axons.
+To include delay in our formulation, we write our controller as: